maikuITA/DigitalPlot/README.md

 Some advertisements:
 - If you see an error message after browsing to dbInit, don’t worry—this is normal.
 The database is working correctly.
 - If you are running the application locally, make sure to grant Apache permission to read and write in the following directories: proxy, template_c, and Logs.
-Otherwise, the application will not function correctly.
-Moreover, the redirect to https do not work with every browser because of the missing certificate.
-To solve this problem comment the line 18-19-20 of the file .htaccess
+Otherwise, the application will not function correctly.In addition, the automatic redirect to HTTPS may not work in all browsers because the certificate is missing.
+However, if you click 'Proceed anyway', the redirect will still occur.
+Otherwise, to solve this problem comment the line 18-19-20 of the file
+'.htaccess'.

 ---